 This will help ensure that travel assistance arrangements continue to meet your child's needs as well as helping them move towards greater independence for adulthood.
-Travel assistance will be discussed at your child's Annual Review if they have an EHCP.
+Travel assistance will be discussed at your child's Annual Review if they have an EHCP and the SEND Department consulted throughout.